k-doering-NOAA/ssmse-wfc/docs/SSMSE_JOSS.md

 Natural mortality (i.e., mortality not due to fishing) is a key life history characteristic that can have large effects on both population estimates and management benchmarks [e.g.,@martyetal2003; @maceetal2021].
 Natural mortality is often assumed constant in population dynamics models because collecting informative data to estimate natural mortality is difficult.
 However, for many populations, natural mortality likely varies in magnitude over time [e.g., @krauseetal2020; @regularetal2022; @plaganyietal2022].

-In this case study, we used SSMSE to investigate the effects on management objectives related to catch and population size of not accounting for natural mortality spikes in the estimation model informing management (i.e., stock assessment model; Table SSMSE-case-study).
+In this case study, we used SSMSE to investigate the effects on management objectives related to catch and population size of not accounting for natural mortality spikes in the estimation model informing management (i.e., stock assessment model; Table 2).
 Natural mortality spikes could occur due to periodic changes in environmental conditions that can kill fish, such as red tide [@steidinger2009] or upwelling-driven hypoxia [@chanetal2008].
 We assessed the performance of two distinct management strategies.
 We used a cod-like species as the population and one fishing fleet and one survey in both the operating and estimation models.

-Because the pattern of natural mortality is uncertain, we built three OMs, each reflecting a different hypothesis of the “true” natural mortality dynamics of the stock: 1) constant instantaneous natural mortality at 0.2 yr<sup>-1</sup>; 2) natural mortality at 0.2 yr<sup>-1</sup> with a spike in natural mortality of 0.3 yr<sup>-1</sup> every 5 years; and 3) natural mortality at 0.2 yr<sup>-1</sup> with a spike in natural mortality of 0.4 yr<sup>-1</sup> every 5 years (Figure case-study-M).
+Because the pattern of natural mortality is uncertain, we built three OMs, each reflecting a different hypothesis of the “true” natural mortality dynamics of the stock: 1) constant instantaneous natural mortality at 0.2 yr<sup>-1</sup>; 2) natural mortality at 0.2 yr<sup>-1</sup> with a spike in natural mortality of 0.3 yr<sup>-1</sup> every 5 years; and 3) natural mortality at 0.2 yr<sup>-1</sup> with a spike in natural mortality of 0.4 yr<sup>-1</sup> every 5 years (\autoref{fig:case-study-M}).
 In all OMs, process uncertainty in selectivity and recruitment was considered.
 One fishery length selectivity parameter was assumed to vary randomly from year to year in the simulations.
 In addition, annual recruitment deviations were assumed to vary randomly from year to year.
 Selectivity and recruitment likely vary over time [@sampsonandscott2011; @maunderandthorson2019], so allowing random deviations was considered a more realistic characterization of uncertainty among iterations.
 To ensure differences in performance were due to the management strategy rather than from the use of different randomly selected selectivity parameter values and recruitment deviations, SSMSE allows for the same sets of random values to be used for each scenario by setting a seed in the `run_SSMSE()` function.
 We ran 100 iterations of each scenario to characterize the process uncertainty in recruitment and selectivity.
 The number of iterations can also be specified in the `run_SSMSE()` function.

 Two management strategies were tested with each of the OMs using the built-in “EM” management strategy option in SSMSE.
 This type of management strategy uses an SS3 model to estimate population size and status (simulating a stock assessment), and the SS3 forecast file associated with the estimation model to estimate management benchmarks and set future catches consistent with the harvest controls specified by the user in the estimation model forecast file.
 Two management strategies with alternative target harvest rates corresponding to a Spawning Potential Ratio (SPR) of 30% or 45% (SPR<sub>30</sub> and SPR<sub>45</sub>, respectively) were used.
 The estimation model assumed constant natural mortality of 0.2 yr<sup>-1</sup> (i.e., matching true base natural mortality but not accounting for spikes in natural mortality).